-If you are growing potatoes in your home garden for the first time, you may be wondering if fertilizing potatoes is a good idea.
-Like all living plants, potato plants need adequate nutrients to grow and produce large, tasty tubers.
+If you are growing potatoes for the first time, you may be wondering if fertilising potatoes is a good idea.
+Like all living plants, potato plants need adequate nutrients to grow and produce large tubers.
 Namely, potatoes need nitrogen, phosphorus, and potassium, the three nutrients denoted in the NPK ratio on a bag of fertilizer.

-The amount of fertilizer your potatoes need depends on your soil’s condition and the potatoes’ growth stage.
+The amount of fertiliser your potatoes need depends on your soil’s condition and the potatoes’ growth stage.

-Yes, usually, it is a good idea to add fertilizer to your potatoes.
-Many gardeners apply fertilizer to their potatoes at planting time by incorporating the fertilizer into the soil.
+Yes, usually, it is a good idea to add fertiliser to your potatoes.
+Many gardeners apply fertilizer to their potatoes at planting time by incorporating the fertiliser into the soil.
 This gives the plants an early boost and ensures they have the nutrients they need to get off to a good start.

 Side-dressing the potatoes with fertilizer when they are 4 to 6 inches tall and ready to be hilled is also standard practice.
 This means sprinkling a narrow band of fertilizer along the row of potatoes and working it into the soil with a hoe or other garden tools before mounding the soil around the base of the potatoes as you hill them.